-Create Citation Alert
+Create a Citation Alert

 This feature requires a subscription to the Web of Science Core Collection.
-Contact your System Administrator for more information if this feature is unavailable at your institution.
+Contact your system administrator for more information if this feature is unavailable at your institution.

 To create a citation alert for the current record, click the Create Citation Alert button in the right-hand column of the Full Record page.